zmarouf/git-references/linux-as-remote-git-server.md

 ## apply the above to an existing repository

-Assuming that foo already exists and we need to fix it, we can do the following:
+Assuming that foo.git already exists and we need to fix it, we can do the following:

 ```
-cd /sccs/git/foo
+cd /sccs/git/foo.git
 chgrp -R swdev *
 chmod -R ug+rws *
 ```

-Edit the file `/sccs/git/foo/config`.
+Edit the file `/sccs/git/foo.git/config`.

 Under the [core] area, add the following line: